The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Ohio, US

 English

-Wojciech Mazur is a Cardiologist in Cincinnati,, Ohio.
+Wojciech Mazur is a Cardiologist practicing medicine in Cincinnati,, Ohio.
 Dr. Mazur is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Pulmonary Edema, Heart Failure, Heart Failure with Preserved Ejection Fraction (HFpEF), Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 76 other conditions, according to our data.
+His clinical expertise encompasses Pulmonary Edema, Heart Failure, Heart Failure with Preserved Ejection Fraction (HFpEF), Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).

 Experienced in Mitochondrial Trifunctional Protein Deficiency